 Listen to This Article:

 Understanding what it takes to become a great sous chef can help you build a thriving career in the culinary arts.
-If you hope to be an executive chef commanding a team in your own kitchen, this knowledge might be crucial!
+If you aspire to be an executive chef commanding a team in your own kitchen, this knowledge might be crucial!

 What Is a Sous Chef?